jeffcai/jaxrs2study/README.md

 - Security
 	- HTTP Basic
 	- Token based
+- Data binding
-- Client API
+	- JacksonJsonProvider
+- Filter and Interceptor
-- Configuration, Deployment
+- Configuration
+	- Application: getClasses vs. getSingletons
-- Test
+- Unit Test
+	- WebClient with local transport which protocol is lile: local://myapp/resource/...
 - ... more to be added

 ## References